-Vectorization: It is likely that your previous programming skills would lead you to write a loop to do this implementation.
-The loop would run over all possible values of x_v , and would add the two complex amplitudes calculated at each x_v .
+(g) Vectorization: It is likely that your previous programming skills would lead you to write a loop to do this implementation.
+The loop would run over all possible values of x_v , and would do the θ calculation for each x_v position, one at a time.

 However, there is a much more efficient way in MATLAB, if you think in terms of vectors (which are really lists of numbers).
-In the vector strategy, you would make a vector containing all the vehicle positions; then do the distance and time delay calculations to generate a vector of time delays; next, a vector of complex amplitudes would be formed.
-In each of these calculations, only one line of code is needed and no loops.
-You need two vectors of complex amplitudes (one for the direct path and the other for the reflected path), so the whole process is done twice and then you can perform a vector add of the two complex amplitudes.
+In the vector strategy, you would make a vector containing all the vehicle positions; then do the phase-difference and time-delay calculations to generate a vector of time delays; finally, a vector of calculated θ 's would be formed.
+In each of these calculations, only one line of code is needed, i.e., no loops.